binste/dbt-ibis/README.md

 This package is in very early development.
 Things might go wrong.
 [Feedback](https://github.com/binste/dbt-ibis/issues) and contributions are welcome!

+Supported adapters:
+* DuckDB
+* Soon to come:
+  * Snowflake
+  * ... (hopefully all which are supported by both dbt and Ibis)

 ## Basic example
 ```bash
 pip install dbt-ibis